-This is a named option within the Mechanical Engineering M.S.
+This is a named option within the Mechanical Engineering MS.

-The Department of Mechanical Engineering M.S. named option Modeling and Simulation in Mechanical Engineering is an accelerated, coursework only, on campus degree program (completed in 12 months) with a stated objective of endowing the student with computational engineering literacy and a strong modeling and simulation skillset.
+The Department of Mechanical Engineering MS named option Modeling and Simulation in Mechanical Engineering is an accelerated, coursework-only, on-campus degree program (completed in 12 months) with a stated objective of endowing the student with computational engineering literacy and a strong modeling and simulation skillset.
 This degree program prepares individuals who are interested in mastering the use of computers for the end goal of solving challenging engineering problems via simulation.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.